6 Practical Tips for Landlords Dealing with Troublesome Tenants

 Regular inspections will give you a heads up about necessary repairs before they become a major problem.
 You can also address issues with your tenant if they aren’t maintaining the property in good shape.

-Don’t wait until a tenant moves out to discover missing closet doors, holes in the wall, water damage, or destroyed/burned carpet.
+Don’t wait until a bad tenant moves out to discover missing closet doors, holes in the wall, water damage, or destroyed/burned carpet.

 3. Be thorough with your move-in inspections